 Mersing has several popular beaches you can visit.
 One of them is Air Papan Beach.
 This place is not far from the jetty.
 It only takes 15 minutes to go there.
 Once you get there, you can enjoy the beautiful scenery.

 You will see a line of coconut trees and rice paddies along the coast of the beach.

 While walking along the beach, you will feel a cool breeze blowing you.
-If you want to stay longer, you can find a lot of chalets at this beach.
-They will offer you proper accommodations at cheap price.
+If you want to stay longer, you can find a lot of chalets on this beach.
+They will offer you proper accommodations at a cheap price.

 Also, there will be a festival known as Pesta Air Papan.
 The locals usually celebrate it every May 1st.
-In the festival, you will be able to enjoy delicious foods as well as interesting organised games.
+At the festival, you will be able to enjoy delicious foods as well as interesting organized games.